vasole/pymca/doc/source/training/quantification/index.rst

 |img_11|

-We can use this PyMca feature to measure the thickess of layers or to estimate confidence limits.
-Let's take a look at the later case.
+We can use this PyMca feature to measure the thickness of layers or to estimate confidence limits.
+Let's take a look at the later.

 We go back to the fit configuration and select the Sc K-line as element family of peaks to be fitted and we perform a fit.
 If we go to the CONCENTRATIONS tab we'll see that PyMca reports a concentration of the order of some ppms.
 The question is, can we trust that information?